AUTHORS

 Claude Johnson

-Historian and founder of The Black Fives Foundation, Johnson's work has been featured in The New York Times, The Wall Street Journal, Sports Illustrated, ESPN, and NPR.
+Historian and founder of the Black Fives Foundation, Claude Johnson’s work has been featured in The New York Times, The Wall Street Journal, Sports Illustrated, ESPN, and NPR.

 Published: